Dorico Quickstart Guide

 Controlling dynamic layers effectively

-If Vel.FX is deactivated, the different samples are triggered via the Dorico dynamic markers (= note velocity) on a "per-note" base.
+If Vel.XF is deactivated, the different samples are triggered via the Dorico dynamic markers (= note velocity) on a "per-note" base.
 This approach is less demanding resource-wise than fading between different velocity layers - but does not allow gradual dynamic changes within a single note performance.

-The use of Vel.FX can be automated in Dorico via the instrument track Midi CC lane by using CC28.
+The use of Vel.XF can be automated in Dorico via the instrument track Midi CC lane by using CC28.
 The provided Expression Maps & Percussion Maps are programmed to work with both velocity & CC2.